RedDuck-Software/icanguess.ai/README.md

 - ./apps/web - contains frontend app and all related ui components
 - ./apps/eliza - contains character definition for elizaOS AI Agent

-### To run the project locally you need to have the following installed:
+### To run the project locally you need to have the following installed

 - node
 - redis
 - postgresql